eloj/lzw-eddy/README.md

 This code was developed using the note "[LZW and GIF explained](https://www.eecis.udel.edu/~amer/CISC651/lzw.and.gif.explained.html)" by Steve Blackstock as a reference.

+This code was written to be bit-compatible with Puzznic (MS-DOS).

 All code is provided under the [MIT License](LICENSE).

 [![Build status](https://github.com/eloj/lzw-eddy/workflows/build/badge.svg)](https://github.com/eloj/lzw-eddy/actions/workflows/c-cpp.yml)